OXID-eSales/developer_documentation/update/eshop_from_6x_to_6y/update_default.rst

       composer update --no-plugins --no-scripts

    for updating dependencies.
-This step is needed to upate all needed libraries and to be able to continiue with the next step.
+This step is needed to upate all needed libraries and to be able to continue with the next step.

 3. In the project, run: